Viktor Kassai: 2011 Champions League Final

-Kassai was the head of an all-Hungarian crew in the 2011 UEFA Champions League Final at Wembley Stadium in London, where he cautioned two players apiece on both the Barcelona (Daniel Alves and Victor Valdés) and Manchester United (Antonio Valencia and Michael Carrick) sides.
+Kassai was the head of an all-Hungarian crew in the 2011 UEFA Champions League Final at Wembley Stadium in London, where he cautioned two players apiece on both the Barcelona (Daniel Alves and Victor Valdés) and Manchester United (Antonio Valencia and Michael Carrick) sides; Barcelona won the match 3–1.

 Euro 2012

-At the UEFA Euro 2012, Kassai officiated matches Spain vs Italy and England vs Ukraine.
+At the UEFA Euro 2012, Kassai officiated the group matches Spain vs Italy and England vs Ukraine.
 This was the first international tournament where two additional assistant referees were introduced on the goal-lines.
 During the England and Ukraine game a Ukrainian strike was cleared by English defender John Terry, but TV re-plays showed that the ball had crossed the line.
 This led to a debate on the effectiveness of the inclusion of the two additional officials and the need for goal-line technology.
 FIFA president Sepp Blatter said, "goal-line technology was a necessity" following the England vs Ukraine match.